conversationalui/conversationalui.github.io/about.md

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

-This theme for jekyll is based on the Minima template and adapted to contain the framework [BotUI](https://github.com/moinism/botui) used to create a UI conversational in your promotion landing page.
+This theme for jekyll is based on the Minima template and adapted to contain the framework [BotUI](https://github.com/moinism/botui) used to create a UI conversational in your promotion landing pages.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /